WatForm/fortress/Transformers.md

 ## Transformers

 In this table, we should the transformers in order as they are used in the strategies above.
-We show defaults and options for various steps.
+We show defaults and options for various groups.
 **Something about where transformers and compilers exist in the code**

 req = required